LiFePO4 is Lithium-Ion: Why Terminology Matters

 6. Lithium Cobalt Oxide (LCO)

-Most Volatile (Boeng Incident)
+Most Volatile (Boeing Incident) (see-pic above)

 • Extremely high energy density